 What's Nearby to Royale Heights?

-One of the main things you'll likely want to know about before buying is - of course - what the local attractions and amenities are like.
+One of the main things you'll likely want to know about before buying is what the local attractions and amenities are like.
 As mentioned, Royale Heights is in a fantastic coastal position.
 Based in the heart of Dorset on Beacon Hill, you can always feel free to explore the county's many sites of interest.

 Here is a quick guide to just some of the towns, communities and attractions you might want to take a closer look at once you've settled in.

-Royale Heights itself is based in Poole, which means the famous town will be your closest port of call.
+Royale Heights is based in Poole, meaning the famous town will be your closest port of call.
 It's perhaps most famous for its outstanding harbour, which is the largest of its kind on the continent.
 It's also home to an extensive quayside, which should be of interest to anyone looking to learn more about maritime history.

 Poole visitors may be able to unearth fascinating facts and stories about sailors, pirates and more.
 This coastal town is immensely proud of its past, and you'll likely be able to find plenty to delve into.
 The quayside is a great area to spot active boats and ships, and it is of course well-developed to welcome tourists and locals alike.
 There's nothing quite like taking in some of that salty sea air.